Lynnes001/COMPONENTS-IN-AH/README.md

 my first repository in git

-OK actually i changed nothing! but its a good test!
+OK actually i changed nothing!

+no its not only a good test but a nice trip!